AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-project-from-template.md

 product-area: projects;templates
 navigation-topic: create-projects
 title: Create a project using a template
 description: You can use templates as a framework to create projects in Adobe Workfront.
-If you have projects that repeat often, using templates for the general timeline of the new project saves you from having to build the same projects repeatedly.
+If you have projects that repeat often, using templates for the new project saves you from having to build the same projects repeatedly.
 author: Alina
 feature: Work Management
 exl-id: 622cbfe0-b8c0-4045-bef2-9e21d45bfda0